LeongCheeWah1991/EmployeeSalaryManagementAngular/ReadMe.md

 ---------------------------------------------------------------------------
 Services:
 ---------------------------------------------------------------------------
-- employee-api.service: Service APIs for Employee (CRUD, upload service calls) Controller (endpoints) > Service (business logics) > Repository (data access)
+- employee-api.service: Service APIs for Employee

-Database:
-H2 Database Engine

 --------------------------------------------------------------------------
 Cloning down the repository and setting up project